Supplemental Payments

 Bonuses can also be paid out via physical check, but commissions must be paid via direct deposit.
 You may use the physical check option when you need to make a payment outside of the platform, such as when you give employees gift cards, physical checks, or cash.

-Next, you’ll have to enter the applicable period of work done.
+Next, you'll enter the applicable period of work done.
 Here, the applicable pay period is the period in which the bonus was earned.
-Keep in mind that the start & end dates here won’t change how the payment is taxed, but these are required fields as they will be present on company invoices + your employees’ paystubs once they receive the payment.
+Keep in mind that the start & end dates here won’t change how the payment is taxed, but these are required fields as they will be present on company invoices and your employees’ paystubs once they receive the payment.
 For non-exempt employees, these fields will be used to calculate any additional overtime owed.
 Read more about overtime on incentive pay.

 If supplemental pay is included with an employee’s regular wages and the amount of the supplemental and regular wages are not specified, the two types of wages will be treated as a regular payroll payment and withholding will be calculated as such.